syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/DayView.md

 Refer [this](https://help.syncfusion.com/xamarin-ios/sfschedule/monthview#custom-font-setting-in-xamarinios) to configure the custom fonts in Xamarin.iOS.

 ### ViewHeader Date Format
-You can customize the date and day format of `SFSchedule` ViewHeader by using [DateLabelFormat](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.DayLabelSettings~DateLabelFormat.html) and [DayLabelFormat](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.DayLabelSettings~DayLabelFormat.html) properties of `LabelSettings`.
+You can customize the date and day format of `SFSchedule` ViewHeader by using [DayLabelFormat](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.DayLabelSettings~DayLabelFormat.html) properties of `LabelSettings`.

 {% tabs %}
 {% highlight c# %}